 Historically, circles have been used to represent females and squares males in pedigrees.
 As geneticists gain a better understanding of sex and gender, however, it becomes increasingly apparent that this is not always an accurate representation of either an individual's sex or gender.
 There are multiple ways to define "male" and "female".
 For example, an individual with chromosomes typically associated with males (XY) can have gonads and/or external anatomy that is typically associated with females.
-Likewise, an individual with chromosomes typically associated with females.
+Likewise, an individual with chromosomes typically associated with females can have gonads and/or external anatomy that is typically associated with males.
 Depending on the purpose of the pedigree, different definitions of male and female may be more useful than others.